Yevhenii Balan: Murders

 On August 29, Balan's stepdaughter Svitlana Strizh returned home in Fastiv from a visit to her aunt in Hatne, unaware that her stepfather was stalking her.
 When she approached the Krasny Oktyabr power plant, Strizh tried to call her mother to tell her that she was coming home - at that time, Balan grabbed her and dragged her to the bushes, where he raped and strangled Strizh.
-After throwing some dirt and leaves on top of the corpse, he calmly returned home to the worried Kornienko, suggesting that the teen may have simple gone somewhere else without telling her.
+After throwing some dirt and leaves on top of the corpse, he calmly returned home to the worried Kornienko, suggesting that the teen may have simply gone somewhere else without telling her.

 On September 12, Balan and Kornienko visited the latter's godfather in a village near Fastiv, where they spent the whole night drinking and enjoying the festivities.
 In the middle of the night, the drunken Balan snuck out of the house and got into an argument with 25-year-old local resident Ruslan Rudenko, whom he proceeded to stab to death with a kitchen knife he carried in one of his pockets.
 Rudenko's body was found on the following day, but local police were unable to identify a suspect in the case at the time.

 On October 17, Balan headed out to vote in the local district council elections when he came across 43-year-old Tatyana Luksts.
 He invited her on a walk and to have a drink in the forest, but when he asked to have sex with her, she rebuked him.
 Angered, Balan raped and strangled the woman, then threw her body into a small hole underneath a tree and sprinkled it with leaves.
 Luksts' family attempted to convince local authorities to look for her, but they were initially apprehensive about doing so.
 In January of the following year, a local woman walking on the street noticed that some dogs were fighting over something - upon closer inspection, she saw that it was a human head.
 The woman reported it to the police, and after a search, officers eventually located a pair of severed legs.
 It was ascertained that these belonged to Luksts' corpse, which by that time had been ravaged by stray dogs.